Mithi-code/-Enumerable/README.md

 ## Description

-In this project, we have created a simple app to decode morse code.
-We engineered the app using Ruby.
+In this project, we have created a class my_list and a module enumerable.
+The module implements a subset of the functionality of Enumerable.

 ## Screenshot